PacktPublishing/Creating-Cross-Platform-C-Sharp-Applications-with-Uno-Platform/README.md

 Page 33: For the Android Phone to show up in the list, the developer mode needs to be enabled which is missing in the book.
 Instructions for this can be found [here](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/set-up-device-for-development)

+Pgae 38: If XAML Intellisense is not enabled for the XAML files, XAML Hot reload does not work, which was not covered in the book.
+See [this link](https://platform.uno/docs/articles/get-started-vs.html#make-sure-xaml-intellisense-is-enabled) for more details.

 Page 42: The code `#elif HAS_UNO_WASM` needs to be changed to `#elif HAS_UNO_WASM || __WASM__`

 ## Code in Action